How Adobe Leverages Redis to Serve/Secure Billions of API Requests

 The Versatile of Redis: Powering Our Critical Business Using Redis

-Luciano Sebanca, Movile
+Luciano Sabenca, Movile

-Step by Step, Redis became one of our key tools for our critical business.
-The main advantage we found on Redis were it’s versatile and performance: we use Redis as cache, database and distributed lock.
+Step by step, Redis became one of our key tools for our critical business.
+The main advantage we found on Redis were it’s versatile and performance.
+We use Redis as cache, database, and distributed lock.
 With Redis we now have much more resilient systems with a very high throughput.
 We will talk on how we use Redis to store information about more than 160 millions of phones with sub-milliseconds latency.
-We will also show how we use redis to do lock with load balancing between the clients.
+We will also show how we use Redis to do lock with load balancing between the clients.
 Using Redis inside our architecture we enhanced the client lead’s purchase and saved some money in media campaigns.